mia-platform/custom-plugin-lib/README.md

 ## Setup the local development environment

 To develop the service locally you need:
-- Node.js v12 LTS or later.
+- Node.js v12 or later.

 To setup node.js, we suggest using [nvm][nvm], so you can manage multiple versions easily.
 Once you have installed nvm, you can go inside the directory of the project and simply run